sindre-gangeskar/shadps4-alchemist/README.md

 ### Under development
 A pre-release is out but it is bare-bones and meant for those who are willing to use as it is now and accepts that unexpected things can occur.
 It has the core functionality in place, enabling and disabling mods is functional as well as launching games through shadPS4 Alchemist.

+### Install
-Please see the [releases](https://github.com/sindre-gangeskar/shadps4-alchemist/releases) section.
+Please see the [**releases**](https://github.com/sindre-gangeskar/shadps4-alchemist/releases) section for the latest builds available.

 ### How does it work in terms of installing mods?
 - It renames the original file to keep things non-destructive with a prefix of an underscore "_".
-- It proceeds to create a hard link for each file and places them where the originals are located with the same name as the original without the prefix of "_"
+- It proceeds to create a hard link for each file and places them where the originals are located with the same name - taking the original's place while keeping the original untouched.

-### What is a hardlink?
+### What is a hard link?
 - A hard link is a pointer to a file that is located elsewhere, essentially a "shortcut"
 - shadPS4 Alchemist does **not** copy over each file from the mod directory, but it creates links for each file instead
 - A hard link does not take any more space, the folder may seem to be larger in size, but your actual drive's available space should not shrink any more than